toddharrison/BriarCode/fake-block/readme.md

 ## Installation
 To install fake-block:
 1. Download and install ProtocolLib and WorldEdit
-    * Tested with ProtocolLib-600 and WorldEdit-7.2.12
 2. Download and install the latest release of fake-block
     * No plugin configuration is presently required
 3. Fake blocks are saved in two yaml files: groups.yml and playerGroups.yml
-    * Neither of these files should be edited by hand
     * The groups yaml specifies the defined fake-block groups
     * The player groups yaml specifies which player can see which groups